Chorus-bdd/Chorus-bdd.github.io/pages/GettingStarted/GettingStarted.md

 1. **Supply java classes** on the interpreter's classpath which implement the test steps in your feature files.
 These classes are called ['Handler' classes](/pages/Handlers/HandlerClasses)

-2. **Make use of pre-packaged step definitions** from Chorus' [Built In Steps](/pages/BuiltInHandlers/BuiltInSteps).
+2. **Make use of built in step definitions** from Chorus' [Built In Steps](/pages/BuiltInHandlers/BuiltInSteps).
-These provide a library of generic test steps to solve various common problems, such as starting and stopping processes, running SQL scripts on databases or connecting Chorus to remote services in an integration testing environment.
+These provide a library of generic test steps to solve various common problems

-3. **Use Chorus' client libaries to publish step definitions** to Chorus from the various microservice or front end components running in your integration test environment.
-The built in handlers **Remoting** and **Web Sockets** provide steps which allow the
+3. **Use Chorus' client libraries to [publish step definitions](/pages/DistributedTesting/DistributedSteps)** from components running in a test environment.
-Chorus interpreter to connect and find these remote step definitions as part of a test feature.
-This allows your services under test to provide their own step implementations, which are discoverable at runtime by the interpreter.
+Chorus can also start these components locally using its [Process Control](/pages/BuiltInHandlers/Processes/ProcessesHandlerQuickStart)